 (1) Operate hoist under load and observe operation of chain over sprocket in both directions of chain travel.
 Chain should feed smoothly into and away from the sprocket.
 If chain binds, jumps or is noisy, first see that it is clean and properly lubricated.
-If trouble persists, inspect chain as outlined below, depending on type of chain.
+If trouble persists, inspect chain as outlined below.

 Figure 5-1.
-Check Chain Wear at Bearing Surfaces Between Links
+Check Chain Wear at Bearing Surfaces Between Links for wear, fig. 5-1.

-(2) Coil Type Load Chain.
-Clean chain for inspection.
-Examine visually for gouges, nicks, weld spatter, corrosion or distorted links.
-Slacken chain and check bearing surfaces between links for wear, fig. 5-1.
 Greatest wear will often occur at sprocket at high or low point of lift, particularly when hoist is subjected to repetitive lifting cycles.
 Case hardness of chain is about.
 015" deep.
-Chain must be replaced before the case is worn thru.
+Chain must be replaced before the case is worn through.
 Also check chain for elongation using a vernier caliper (fig. 5-2).
 Select an unworn, unstretched section of chain (usually at slack or tail end) and measure and record the length over the number of chain links (pitches) indicated in figure 5-2.
 Measure and record the same length of a worn section in the load side of the chain.
 Obtain the amount of wear by subtracting the measurement of the unworn section from the measurement of the worn section.
 If the result (amount of wear) is greater than the amount specified in the "ALLOWABLE CHAIN WEAR" table, the chain has elongated beyond the maximum allowable length and must be replaced.
 Chain with excessively pitted, corroded, nicked, gouged, twisted or worn links should be replaced using only factory approved chain.
 Never weld or attempt to repair coil chain.